AntenorJunior78/html/CONTRIBUTING.md

 # Contributing to the Geo-Resistivity-Meter Project

 We appreciate your interest in contributing to the Geo-Resistivity-Meter project!
 Your collaboration is essential for the development and continuous improvement of this software.
-To ensure an efficient and friendly contribution, please follow the guidelines below:
+To ensure an efficient and friendly contribution, please follow the guidelines below.<br>

-## Code of Conduct

-1. Be respectful and courteous to all community members.
-Avoid offensive language, personal attacks, or inappropriate behavior.

-2. Maintain an inclusive environment where everyone feels welcome and valued, regardless of their background, gender identity, sexual orientation, abilities, or any other personal characteristic.

-3. Prioritize constructive discussion and teamwork.
+Prioritize constructive discussion and teamwork.
 Feedback is welcome, as long as it is offered respectfully and substantively.

 ## How to Contribute